 - Up to 20 million euros, or

-Analysts estimate that GDPR obligation fines will continue to rise under the GDPR Regulations.
+Analysts evaluated that the General Data Protection Regulation (GDPR) obligation fines will continue to rise under these regulations.

 Fundamentally, what you need to be thinking about is how you look after the personal data that you use in your business, data that belongs to your customers, to your employees, as well as individuals and third parties.
 The three most essential elements to bear in mind are:

 Being compliant, transparent and accountable for what you are doing with personal data and how you are managing the risks are all part and parcel of good business practice and ethics.
 Embracing the GDPR obligation ensures a well set up and legally compliant organisation in a modern and thoughtful business environment.